August 11, 2023

 Aine Kavanagh

-It’s a weekly payment made to individuals aged 66 and above and depends on your Pay Related Social Insurance (PRSI) record.
+It’s a weekly payment made to individuals aged 66 and above, depending on their Pay Related Social Insurance (PRSI) record.

-To receive this pension, you must have enough Class A, E, F, G, H, N, or S social insurance contributions (full-rate PRSI contributions).
+To receive this pension, a person must have enough Class A, E, F, G, H, N, or S social insurance contributions (full-rate PRSI contributions).
 Learn about these PRSI classes.

 Unlike the PRSI-dependent State Pension (Contributory), the Non-Contributory State Pension is a means-tested payment.